30 Oct TEXAS REVOCABLE LIVING TRUSTS ADVANTAGES AND MISCONCEPTIONS

 Misconceptions About Revocable Living Trusts:

-- An RLT is costly to set up and there are maintenance fees – you simply re-title the assets into the name of the trust (some assets, such as retirement accounts, are generally not put into the trust).
+- A RLT is costly to set up and there are maintenance fees – you simply re-title the assets into the name of the trust (some assets, such as retirement accounts, are generally not put into the trust).
 You don’t need a new tax id number.
-Although initially more expensive to set up, it saves the court costs and legal fees involved with probate.
+Although initially more expensive to setup, it saves the court costs and legal fees involved with probate.
 There are no maintenance fees;

 - You have creditor protection – RLTs do not give a creditor protection during the life of the grantor.
 However, most irrevocable trusts give creditor protection and, if properly done, can protect assets from counting as a resource for Medicaid benefits for governmental benefits to help pay long-term care costs;

 - Anyone can prepare a living trust – There are numerous options and (like any estate planning) you should consider what is most important to you.